SyncStudy/.github/profile/README.md

 ## Usage

-- **Submit Circuit**: Users can submit a new quantum circuit, which is then sent to the oracles and then they send the circuits to quantum computers for execution.
+- **Submit Circuit**: Users can submit a new quantum circuit, which is sent to the oracles.
+The oracles then send the circuits to quantum computers for execution.

-- **Fetch Results**: Once executed, the results are stored on-chain and can be fetched by users and also they can be used by other smart contracts for conditional execution of logic.
+- **Fetch Results**: Once executed, the results are stored on-chain and can be fetched by users and they can also be used by other smart contracts for conditional execution of logic.

 ## Demo Images